tobiasehlert/instaloader-to-gohugo-md/README.md

 Adjusting your crontab running as you wish with the flags you want to use.
 This is just an example, as I run it :)

 ## Maintenance
-This repo is maintained by its author [Tobias Lindberg](https://github.com/tobiasehlert).
+This repo is maintained by its author [Tobias Lindberg](https://github.com/tobiasehlert) with the help from these awesome [contributors](https://github.com/tobiasehlert/instaloader-to-gohugo-md/blob/master/CONTRIBUTORS.md)..

 ## License
 Coder is licensed under the [LICENSE](https://github.com/tobiasehlert/instaloader-to-gohugo-md/blob/master/LICENSE).